Soundwave (Transformers): Fun Publications

-Soundwave first appears as a member of Megatron's forces in the Transformers: Timelines story "Shattered Glass" story by Fun Publications.
+Soundwave first appears as a member of Megatron's forces in the Transformers: Timelines story "Shattered Glass" by Fun Publications.
 He helps in the attack on the Autobots' Ark launching platform, working with Buzzsaw.

 Soundwave makes a cameo in the fiction "Dungeons & Dinobots", a text-based story.
 When the Autobots are gaining the advantage in an attack on the Arch-Ayr fuel dump he calls in the Mayhem Suppression Squad to help the Decepticons.

 Soundwave appears in the story "Do Over".
 He is among the crew of the Nemesis, which follows the Autobots' Ark to Earth.
 When the ship is damaged in battle with the Ark, he escapes in a stasis pod to Earth.

 Soundwave is spotlighted in the story The Desert Heat!.
 In this story, having crashed to Earth in an escape pod, Heatwave recovers Soundwave and helps his fellow Decepticon get back online and assume an Earth-style alternate mode.

 Soundwave appears in the story Eye in the Sky.
 Cliffjumper, Crasher, Frenzy, Heatwave, Ravage and Soundwave are sent on a mission to Burpleson Air Force Base to stop the Autobots from controlling the GODS defense system.
 Heatwave uses his powers to convince the GODS transmitter to fire the weapon on itself and stop the Autobots from taking control.

 Soundwave is spotlighted in the story Blitzwing Bop.
 The Elite Guardsman Thunderwing intercepts a radio signal from Earth which mentions Soundwave.
 Finding Soundwave is wanted for a minor offense from long ago he heads to Earth.
-Thunderwing finds Soundwave involved in a battle the Autobot Blaster for the possession of the malfunctioning Decepticon Blitzwing.
-Although not interested in the dispute, Soundwave convinces Thunderwing that Soundwave cannot leave Earth for trial on Cybertron until his commanding officer can be notified, and the only way to get Starscream online is to rescue Blitzwing.
-Thunderwing is still unwilling to takes sides in the battle against Blaster, merely following the Decepticon, but Soundwave tricks Blaster into mentioning a crime he committed on Cybertron while Thunderwing is in nearby.
+Thunderwing finds Soundwave involved in a battle with the Autobot Blaster for the possession of the malfunctioning Decepticon Blitzwing.
+Although not interested in the dispute, Soundwave convinces Thunderwing that he cannot leave Earth for trial on Cybertron until his commanding officer can be notified, and the only way to get Starscream online is to rescue Blitzwing.
+Thunderwing is still unwilling to take sides in the battle against Blaster, merely following the Decepticon, but Soundwave tricks Blaster into mentioning a crime he committed on Cybertron while Thunderwing is nearby.
 Thunderwing immediately goes into arrest mode and tries to capture Blaster, but Blaster escapes in a malfunctioning Stellar Spanner.
-With Starscream back online Soundwave confesses to his minor crimes and Thunderwing passes a sentence of community service on him.
+With Starscream back online, Soundwave confesses to his minor crimes and Thunderwing passes a sentence of community service on him.